CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

    ```

-   -Note: We hav already defined  your Cluster name and Azure resouce group name in the above commands, If you are trying this in your subscription please make sure that you have entered correct details.
+   > **Note:** We hav already defined  your Cluster name and Azure resouce group name in the above commands, If you are trying this in your subscription please make sure that you have entered correct details.

  1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.